citlaligm/Behavioral-cloning/README.md

 ![Crop Image](images/crop.png)

-Finally the image was resize to fit the NVIDIA model, the size should be 66x200x3.
+Finally the image was resized to fit the NVIDIA model, the size should be 66x200x3.

 ![Nvidia Image](images/nvidia.png)u